kateharborne/SimSpin/basic_usage.markdown

 * `PartType5` - boundary/black holes.
 {: .lh-tight }

+This information can be structured in an HDF5 file, with groups containing each of these particle types.
+Alternatively, SimSpin can also process Gadget binary files (SnapFormat type 1). *If you have any issues with your input simulation file, check out [this page](examples/generating_hdf5.markdown) to check your input file structure.*

 We begin by running the [`make_simspin_file`](https://kateharborne.github.io/SimSpin/docs/make_simspin_file) function.
-This will organise the provided data into a consistent format for `SimSpin` processing and assign SEDs to stellar particles given their individual ages and metallicities.
+This will organise the provided data into a consistent format for SimSpin processing and assign SEDs to stellar particles given their individual ages and metallicities.

+As this is the most time consuming process of the data-cube construction, we want to only do this once.
+However, a single SimSpin file can be usede multiple times for a variety of different observing strategies and telescope set ups.
-We will discuss the variety of options available for each of the supported simulation input types within ...
+The variety of options available for this process is defined in the [documentation here](docs/make_simspin_file.markdown).

-For this basic usage example, we will use one of the simulations included in the package:
+For this basic usage example, we will use the default parameters and one of the simple simulations included in the package:
+{: .fw-500 .text-grey-dk-100 }

 ```R
 simulation_data = system.file("extdata", "SimSpin_example_Gadget",